nxskok/pasias/docs/12-regression.md

 *not* the first input to `lm` (the model is), but you have a much simpler `augment` because its first input is the model that came out of the previous step.
-If the second input to `augment` is missing, as it is here, it ``attempts to reconstruct the data from the model''\endnote{A quote from the package vignette.} which I think means that things like the coaster names that were not part of the regression won't be part of `augment`'s output either.
+If the second input to `augment` is missing, as it is here, it "attempts to reconstruct the data from the model"
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">A quote from the package vignette.</span>
+which I think means that things like the coaster names that were not part of the regression won't be part of `augment`'s output either.
 That's my understanding.
 My first way explicitly supplies the original data frame to `augment` so there is no